bazelbuild/bazel-blog/_posts/2023-02-06-intellij-h2-2022-community-update.md

 - **SIG Meeting:** Held on the 3rd Thursday of every month.
 Reach out to raoarun@google.com to be added to the invite.

 ## Ideas, feedback, and submissions are welcome!
 Thank you for reading this edition!
-Let us know if you’d like to see any new information or changes in future community updates, or if you’d like to showcase your work in future “community corner” sections by reaching out to raoarun@google.com.
+Let us know if you’d like to see any new information or changes, or if you’d like to showcase your work in future community updates by reaching out to raoarun@google.com.
 We look forward to hearing from you!

 Thanks,